ImpactDevelopment/ClientAPI/src/example/README.md

 ```
 To create a new command handle, create a new method with a single ``ExecutionContext`` parameter
 (``clientapi.command.execute.ExecutionContext``) and the ``@Sub`` annotation (``clientapi.command.Sub``).
-``Sub`` is used to define the properties of the sub command, which are execution headers, argument
+``Sub`` is used to define the properties of the sub command, which are execution handles, argument
 names, and a description.

-The headers parameter is used to identify the handle from the first execution argument.
+The handles parameter is used to identify the handle from the first execution argument.
 If no
-headers are defined by a handle, it is assumed that the first given argument for execution
+handles are defined by a handle, it is assumed that the first given argument for execution
 directly correlates with the first argument of the method, excluding the Execution Context.

 The arguments paremeter is used to give a name to each argument parameter.
 It is not a requirement